Teichlab/Genes2Genes/README.md

 # Genes2Genes
 ## A new framework for aligning single-cell trajectories of gene expression
 G2G aims to guide downstream comparative analysis of single-cell reference and query systems along any axis of progression (e.g. pseudotime).
-This is done by employing a new dynamic programming (DP) based alignment algorithm which unifies both matches and mismatches.
-Our DP algorithm incorporates a Bayesian information-theoretic scoring scheme with a five-state probabilistic machine to generate an optimal alignment between a reference trajectory and query trajectory of a given gene in terms of their scRNA expression.
+This is done by employing a new dynamic programming (DP) based alignment algorithm which unifies dynamic time warping (DTW) and gap modelling to capture both matches and mismatches between time points.
+Our DP algorithm incorporates a Bayesian information-theoretic scoring scheme with a five-state probabilistic machine to generate an optimal alignment between a reference trajectory and query trajectory of a given gene in terms of their scRNA-seq expression.

 We can use the G2G framework to perform comparisons across pseudotime such as:
 <ul>